 Cheaper than Bangkok’s Skytrain but for short visits not so convenient.
 We found even during non-peak times the trains were full.
 When we travelled with suitcases it was a nightmare.
 We stood front of the queue for 3 trains but people just push in ahead of us when trains arrive.

 Makati is the popular area for tourist.
 Skyscrapers, Clean, International.
-Hotel prices not so much different than Thailand.
+Hotel prices not so much different from Thailand.
 For cheaper hotels there are “Love Hotels” which charge for 12 hour blocks.
 Not recommended.
 Tune Hotels is good for affordable luxury with Tune Hotel Makati.
 For mid-priced and luxury hotels you can find all the bland international brands nearby.
 Note you may find a bit of sleaze in the area as you will find all over Manila.
 P. Burgos being the infamous red light area.
 From Makati expect to pay a 150 Peso taxi to reach the Bay City Area, Intramuros, Manila Ninoy Airport or bus terminal.

 Eating out in Manila is similarly priced to Bangkok.
 Beer is cheaper in Manila.
 Wine is also cheaper but it maybe hard to find wine culture.
 Amazing variety of local foods.
 Hard to know where to start.
 Meats are not so different.
 Moo Ping in Bangkok similar to Pork Liempo in Manila and Chicken Insala in Manila similar to Kai Yang in Bangkok.
 It is the prepared dishes which really make the difference.
 In the Philippines many dishes are vinegar based rather than coconut based (albeit the vinegar does come from coconut).
 Some of the more exciting dishes include the iconic chicken adobo, the sour sinigang soup and a personal favourite the bicol express.
 Eating in Philippines is worth the visit alone.
 For our top 10 Filipino Food check here.